Angeline, Florida: Angeline Country Day

 Angeline Country Day is a private school on the north side of Angeline, off of FL SR-54.
 The school opened on August 11, 2025, and offers grades K-5.

 Angeline Academy of Innovation

 Angeline Academy of Innovation is a public, STEM magnet school on the south side of Angeline, off of Ridge Road.
 The school opened August 10, 2023, and offers grades 6-12.

 Speros, Florida

 In Angeline, Moffitt Cancer Center is building a 775-acre campus called Speros, Florida.
-The center is expected to open its ambulatory clinic and proton therapy center in 2026.
+The center opened its outpatient center on January 26, 2026, planned to open its proton therapy center in June of 2026 and its discovery and innovation center in October of 2026.
 Speros is expected to bring 2,400 direct and 8,600 indirect new jobs by 2033, and will contain 140 buildings and 16 million square feet of space for labs, offices, manufacturing, and clinical space.